Lemon-Chad/jpizza-docs/source/libs.md

 - `drawOval<x, y, width, height, color>` : Draws an oval of the given color with the center at (x, y) with dimensions width x height.
 - `drawCircle<r, x, y, color>` : Draws a circle of the given color with the center at (x, y) and a radius of r.
 - `drawRect<x, y, width, height, color>` : Draws a rectangle of the given color with the center at (x, y) with dimensions width x height.
-- `drawRect<length, x, y, color>` : Draws a square of the given color with the center at (x, y) with dimensions length x length.
+- `drawSquare<length, x, y, color>` : Draws a square of the given color with the center at (x, y) with dimensions length x length.
 - `drawText<text, x, y, color>` : Writes text at (x, y) in the given color.
 - `drawImage<x, y, filepath>` : Draws the image at the given path at (x, y).
 - `setPixel<x, y, color>` : Sets the pixel at (x, y) to the given color.